 Developing unique recipes is a fantastic way to make your restaurant stand out from the competition.
-Having dishes that customers can’t find anywhere else will keep them coming back again and again.
+Creating dishes that customers can’t find anywhere else will keep them coming back again and again.
 But the key to creating a recipe is developing one that is both irresistible to the palate and profit-generating.
 How can you do that?
 By learning how to do recipe costing.

-1. Do a Thorough Inventory
+1. Do a Thorough Inventory Check

-You may already have a process and/or software that you use to manage your inventory.
+You may already have a process or software that you use to manage your inventory.
 If that’s the case, this step will be a breeze.
 Make a list of all the food items you have purchased for this recipe, along with their costs.
-You may need to break down the cost by tablespoon, ounce, or whatever measurement you use when adding a given ingredient to a recipe.
+You may need to break down the price by tablespoon, ounce, or any other measurement you use when adding a given ingredient to a recipe.
 This process will also be helpful later if you decide to reduce what you spend on a particular ingredient to increase the profit margin for your recipe.

 2. Cost the Dish

 Using the list of ingredients and prices you created, plug them into the recipe you have developed.
 The easiest way to do this is to have the recipe handy and write the cost for each ingredient next to it.
-For example: if, for your recipe for Boeuf Bourguignon, you need 5 ounces of chuck beef, and you pay $4.25 a pound for it, you can estimate the cost for that ingredient to be about $1.32 ($4.25/16 ounces * 5 ounces).
+For example: if for your recipe for Boeuf Bourguignon, you need 5 ounces of chuck beef, and you pay $4.25 a pound for it, you can estimate the cost for that ingredient to be about $1.32 ($4.25/16 ounces * 5 ounces).
 Do the same for all other ingredients in the recipe.

 3. Don’t Overlook “Extra” Expenses

 While it’s easy to assign a dollar value to ingredients that go into the dish, don’t forget other food costs, such as the complimentary bread and butter you provide each table or the occasional free birthday dessert.
 Frying oil and seasonings, too, should be factored in, though they are used sparingly in each dish.
 To calculate these costs, look at your monthly usage of the food item and divide by the average monthly entrees ordered, then add that to the cost of the dish you’re calculating.

-4. Decide on Your Profit Margin
+4. Figure Out Your Profit Margin

-You can look at other dishes your restaurant serves to see what your average profit margin on a dish is.
-It will probably line up with the industry average of 3 to 5%.
-Keep in mind, this factors in other expenses beyond food cost, like staffing, overhead, and marketing.
+You can look at other dishes your restaurant serves to see your average profit margin on a menu item.
+It will probably line up with the industry average of 3% to 9%.
+These factor in other expenses beyond food costs, like staffing, overhead, and marketing.
 Let’s say you’re getting a healthy 5% profit on some dishes, so you want to aim for the same with others.

 If you’ve broken down what your non-food expenses are per dish, add that to the recipe cost to get your total cost for the dish.
 Then add 5% to get your menu price.
 Let’s say your Boeuf Bourguignon costs $7.35 per serving to make, and your overhead, staffing, and marketing break down to another $4 per dish.
 That’s $11.35.
 Add 5% to that to get $11.91.
 You could price the dish at $12 and still make a small profit.

 5. Look at the Labor